Juniper/contrail-specs/R1908/storm_control_blueprint.md

 configuration.
 Later on port profile can be leveraged as the docking point for configurations like port mirroring etc

 The port profile can be attached to a VPG.
+There can be only one port profile that can be attached to a VPG.
+There can also be only one port profile per interface of an instance.
 The options to create port profiles, view existing ones will be provided.

 The port profile will include a side panel to create the storm control profile.
+There can be only one storm control profile attached to a port profile as associating multiple storm control profiles will cause them to be overwritten in the device.

-The storm control profile will contain the following configuration params - profile name, action, bandwidth (percentage), options to disable storm control for unicast, multicast, unknown unicast, registered multicast and unregistered multicast.
+The storm control profile will contain the following configuration params - profile name, action, bandwidth (percentage), recovery timeout (if selected action is inteface-shutdown), options to disable storm control for unicast, multicast, unknown unicast, registered multicast and unregistered multicast.

+Note: The storm control profile is not qualified for service provider style.

+The following are the accepted values for some of the storm control parameters:
+1. bandwidth (percentage): Accepted Range: 1-100 (in %), default: 20%
+2. recovery-timeout: Accepted Range: 10-3600 (in sec), default: 600 sec

+Also note the following rules regarding the traffic options (Traffic Types To Exclude):

+1. The multicast options (No multicast, No registered multicast and No unregistered multicast) are mutually exclusive.
+This means a user can only specify one of these multicast options at any given time.
+2. The multicast options are not supported on 5k lean profiles.
+If the user specifies multicast options for a 5k lean device, then those will be ignored.

 # 4. API schema changes